[Solved] Why Is One AirPod Louder Than the Other?

 1. Open Settings > Accessibility > Audio/Visual.

-2. Adjust the slider under Balance to equally redistribute the sound balance.
-Set it in the middle to equalize the volume between the two AirPods.
+2. Adjust the slider under Balance to equally redistribute the sound.
+Set it exactly in the middle to equalize the volume between the two AirPods.

 3. Equalize the Sound Balance